tachiyomiorg/website/src/help/guides/reading-local-manga.md

 ## Archive Files

 Archive files such as `ZIP`/`CBZ` are supported but the folder structure inside is not.
-Any folers inside the archive file are ignored.
+Any folders inside the archive file are ignored.
 You must place the archive inside the `Manga` folder where the name will become the `Chapter` title.
 All images inside the archive regardless of folder structure will become pages for that chapter.

 ::: tip ZIP EXAMPLE
 <ul class="file-tree">